 Dental emergencies are when;

-If you have a dental emergency please call our dental surgery within surgery hours on 01922 477 400 to see our emergency dentist in Bloxwich.
+If you are looking for and emergency dentist the Walsall or Bloxwich area, please call our dental surgery within surgery hours on 01922 477 400 so that we can stop your pain!

 We will try to see you as soon as possible.